mollywoodnini/ga-z270x-ug/README.md

 AppleALC with an unmodified AppleHDA, using layout 11.

 * Out: Digital Out, Internal Speakers, Line out, Line out.
+* USB Out: Razer Kraken 7.1
 * In: Internal mic, Line in
 * USB In: Logitech HD Pro Webcam C910, Razer Kraken 7.1

 Internal speakers is used when plugging into the rear (green) speaker jack.
-When the webcam is plugged in, it creates an audio problem for programs like Premiere Pro or Audition.
-Not sure what the issue is there.
 If you are a gamer, like myself, and do like to stream I have not ran into any problem using a USB headset with mic or the webcam.
 If you want to set that up, [here is a great video](https://www.youtube.com/watch?v=F2OzfwFHjhE).

 # Final notes

 I installed macOS in late August.
 I have had a stable build since then.
 The only thing I did that broke things was try to control fans with a program.
 Upon use, the fans kicked on high and attempting to adjust the speed instantly powered the machine off.
+I mainly made this for myself because I forget *a lot* of the stuff I do.
+Once I perfect something I like to know how I can repeat it.

 [Need help?](https://www.reddit.com/message/compose/?to=cbabbx)